Our official whiteboard for blog posts, musings, and occasional swashbuckling.

 You will boost your development team’s output in general by tracking your KPIs because it ensures that development time is utilized to its fullest potential without sacrificing the quality of the final product.
 This, in turn, increases the speed to market, thus improving your return on investment.

-Ok let’s get to the real meat on this KPI bone.
+Ok let’s get to the meat on this KPI bone.
 Given the scale and complexity of the Software Development Life Cycle (SDLC), KPIs are critical to ensure that all the expense and effort of the engineering team are paying off with improved performance.
-As a result, we’ve compiled the Top 10 KPIs that software development teams should continually monitor.
+As a result, I’ve compiled the Top 10 KPIs that software development teams should continually monitor.

 Team velocity forecasts how much work software developers can complete in a sprint.
 Depending on the complexity of the program being developed, a sprint can last as long as three weeks.
 The software development KPIs of tasks performed, days needed, or story points is used to track the development of a software project.